Dananga/Advance-Tic-Tac-Toe/README.md

-# Advance Tic Tac Toe
+# Connect Four

-A Game like tik-tok-toe
+A Game like tik-tac-toe
-but extended version.
+but more complex and more funny than tik-tac-toe.
 * 9 columns
 * Infinite rows
 * 4 boxes to win (cross ,vertical ,horizontal)